-IPA CBC programme Macedonia - Albania 2007-2013 has constantly been on the agenda of the stakeholders.
-It was the first programme from IPA CBC component that started to be implemented in Macedonia; in addition it was the first time where Macedonia had the leading role.
-Furthermore, this is the first experience in joint CBC programme between Macedonia and Albania40.
-The programme has reached the third call for proposals for projects to be implemented under this programme.
-Actually, from the beginning of implementation phase problems emerged.
-EUD decided to allocate 123.000 EUR from CARDS programme to support the establishment of JTS in Struga but these funds were never used.
+IPA CBC programme Macedonia - Albania 2007-2013 has constantly been on the agenda of stakeholders.
+It was the first programme from the IPA CBC component that began to be implemented in Macedonia; in addition, it was the first time Macedonia had a leading role in such a programme.
+Furthermore, this is the first instance of a joint CBC programme between Macedonia and Albania.52 The programme has reached a third call for proposals for projects to be implemented under this programme.
+However, since the beginning of the implementation phase, problems have emerged.
+The EUD decided to allocate €123 000 EUR from the CARDS programme to support the establishment of JTS in Struga, but these funds were never used.

-Ministry of Local Self-government as an OS in Macedonia, according to various beneficiaries is not coordinating the process well; at least this is the case for the IPA CBC programme Macedonia - Albania 2007-2013.
-MLS has weakened institutional structure dealing with IPA.
-De facto there are two officials following more than one programme at the same time this issue represents confusion to beneficiaries when need to contact MLS officials.
-At the beginning there were more employees in the EU sector but some of them decided to change the sector because couldn't deal with their duties.
-This issue questions the employment policy of the ministry, if the systematisation of their staff is done in proper way.
-This institutional set up of the ministry as an Operating Structure in some extent jeopardises the functionality of the JTS.
+The Ministry of Local Self-government as an OS in Macedonia, according to various beneficiaries, is not coordinating the process well; at least, this is the case for the IPA CBC programme Macedonia - Albania 2007-2013.
+MLS has weakened institutional structure in dealing with IPA.
+De facto, there are two officials following more than one programme at the same time; this issue represents confusion to beneficiaries when needing to contact MLS officials.
+At the outset, there were more employees in the EU sector, however some of them decided to change to a different sector because were unable to execute their duties.
+This issue questions the employment policy of the ministry, and if the systematization of their staff is done in a proper way.
+This institutional set up of the ministry as an Operating Structure to some extent jeopardises the functionality of the JTS.

-OS's established and are responsible to guide the work of JTS41.
-Since the beginning JTS had difficulty in terms of functionality.
-MLS was supposed to assist and ensure smooth work of ITS in terms of establishing the structure and technical supplies needed, but since the beginning didn't manage to "absorb" allocated 123.000 EUR from previous CARDS programme.
+OS's are established and responsible for guiding the work of JTS.53 From the beginning, JTS had difficulty in terms of functionality.
+MLS was supposed to assist and ensure smooth work on behalf of JTS in terms of establishing the structure and technical supplies needed; however, since the beginning, JTS failed managing to "absorb" the allocated €123.000 from the previous CARDS programme.

-Another problem that affects the efficiency of JTS is the centralised management and lack of management skills of OS officials.
-MLS has all competences over the JTS; the later one cannot undertake any initiative without prior approval of the ministry.
-MLS does bookkeeping and financial aspects for the programme, with no person specifically in charge for the finances for the JTS.
-MLS is reluctant on delegating competencies to the JTS.
-When we have in mind the limited number of staff, this has negative impact on approving the actions/activities of the ITS for example when an official is in a business trip no duties are delegated to other colleagues within the sector of the ministry.
-On the other hand JTS needs to wait for weeks for instructions before undertaking actions.
+Another problem that affects the efficiency of JTS is the centralized management and lack of management skills of OS officials.
+MLS holds all competencies over the JTS; the latter cannot undertake any initiative without prior approval of the ministry.
+MLS does bookkeeping and financial aspects for the programme, with no person specifically in charge of the finances for the JTS.
+MLS is reluctant to delegate competencies to the JTS.
+When we consider the limited number of staff, it becomes clear that this factor has a negative impact on approving the actions/activities of the JTS; for example, when an official is on a business trip, no duties are delegated to other colleagues within the sector of the ministry. as a result, JTS needs to wait weeks for instructions before being able to undertake certain actions.